mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-05-maintainable-avalonia-funcui-layout.md

                     Editor.view state dispatch
                     )
                 ]
             ]
+        ]
 ```

 ## Parting thoughts

-This approach is not particularly complicated or fancy, but I wanted to
+The approach I described is not particularly complicated or fancy, but I wanted
-document it, for myself and possibly others.
+to document it, for myself and possibly others.
 While I realized relatively
 quickly that my UI was devolving into an un-manageable mess of `DockPanels`, it
 took me longer than it should have to figure out what was wrong about it, and
 how to resolve the issue.

 The key insight was that when extracting view code, I needed to remove all
-information pertaining to its layout _in the containing control_, which
+information pertaining to its layout _in the containing control_.

+I knew that having controls dictating their layout behaving in their container
-required inserting a control in-between to carry that information.
-I suspect
+was off, but realizing that I needed to insert a control in-between to carry
-part of why it took me a while to realize this, is that I tend to add controls
+that information took me a while.
+It might simply be that adding more controls
-sparingly, and it did not seem at first that adding more controls was going to
-help simplify an already over-complicated UI.
-Making that change also makes it
-possible to re-use that same view in other places in an application.
+did not seem like an obvious path to simplifying an already over-complicated
+UI!

 The result is a pretty simple pattern: